 Four Steps to Separate the Referring Lawyer from the Handling Attorney.

-- Cases Referred Out: one of the ways to determine which type of representative you are discussing your case with, is by the percentage of cases that they refer out to others.
+- Cases Referred Out: One way to determine which type of representative you are discussing your case with is by the percentage of cases that they refer out to others.
 One example of this is a medical malpractice attorney that refers out all of his claims.
 Only ask him or her the percentage of his overall cases that are referred out.
-Also, a wise move would be to ask what percentage of files they see out similar to yours.
+A wise move would be to ask what percentage of files they see out similar to yours.

 - Current Active Breakdown of the Attorney's Docket: Attorneys list different types of cases in their advertising.
 And this can be very misleading.
 Some attorneys have a docket made of one or two kinds of situations.
 But they may refuse to handle every single type of case they advertise.
 So it gets based upon the marketplace of accidents.
 Sometimes it's nice to have several firms assisting your attorney in the case.
 You are ok so long as they split the fee among themselves, and your fee remains the same.